Model-free Bootstrap and Conformal Prediction in Regression: Conditionality, Conjecture Testing, and Pertinent Prediction Intervals: Introduction

 Under the general regression setup of \eqref{eq:regression}, there are at least three avenues in constructing prediction intervals, namely: naive quantile estimation, conformal prediction, and the Model-free Bootstrap (MFB); they are all discussed in detail in Section \ref{se:MF reg}.

-To give a short preview: quantile estimation(QE) amounts to estimating the conditional distribution of $Y$ given $X$; the term `naive' is due to the fact that using the quantiles of the estimated conditional distribution of $Y_f$ given $X_f=x_f$ to create a PI for $Y_f$ sweeps under the carpet the variability of estimation which invariably results in undercoverage, i.e., the size of the PI will be less than then nominal $ 1-\alpha $ in finite samples.
+To give a short preview: quantile estimation (QE) amounts to estimating the conditional distribution of $Y_f$ given $X_f=x_f$ and using the associated quantiles to form the prediction interval.
+The term `naive' is due to the fact that using the quantiles of the estimated conditional distribution as if they were exactly true sweeps under the carpet the variability of the estimated quantiles; this typically results in undercoverage, i.e., the size of the QE PI will be less than then nominal $ 1-\alpha $ in finite samples.

-First proposed in \cite{vovk}, conformal prediction (CP, for short) is an ingenious technique for generating prediction intervals for i.i.d. or just exchangeable data $ Z_ 1 \ldots ,Z_n$; its basic idea is to gauge how well a new data point $Z_{n+1}$ ``conforms" to the observed sample $\{Z_i\}_{i=1}^n$ via a self-chosen ``conformity score".
-A tutorial on conformal prediction can be found in \cite{conformaltutorial}.

-There has been a recent surge in extending the conformal prediction idea to non-i.i.d. statistical setups.
-Notably, \cite{Lei2013}(see also \cite{leijingcp}) extended this idea to the regression setup \eqref{eq:regression}, where the newly proposed conformal prediction algorithm constructs $\widehat{\mathcal C}_{1-\alpha}$ that satisfies the following no-undercoverage guarantee:
+First proposed in \citet{vovk}, conformal prediction (CP, for short) is an ingenious technique for generating prediction intervals for i.i.d. or just exchangeable data $ Z_ 1 \ldots ,Z_n$; its basic idea is to gauge how well a new data point $Z_{n+1}$ ``conforms" to the observed sample $\{Z_i\}_{i=1}^n$ via a self-chosen ``conformity score".
+A tutorial on conformal prediction can be found in \citet{conformaltutorial}.
+There has been a recent surge in extending the conformal prediction idea to various statistical setups.
+Notably, \citet{Lei2013}(see also \citet{leijingcp}) extended this idea to the regression model \eqref{eq:regression}, where the newly proposed conformal prediction algorithm constructs $\widehat{\mathcal C}_{1-\alpha}$ that satisfies the following no-undercoverage guarantee: